Dashboard customization

 </div>

-On entity previews that are set to use the entity’s image or header image (and where such image exists), the top structure is slightly different.
-The image is shown first separately, and the title underneath; both of them link to the entity:
+On entry previews that are set to use the entry’s image or header image (and where such image exists), the top structure is slightly different.
+The image is shown first separately, and the title underneath; both of them link to the entry:

 <div class="widget-header">